HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ### While Developing

 1. You may need to run `npm run build` before you start, especially if it's your first time running Cashmere.
-2. After the initial `npm run build`, if a fresh build is needed you are not developing a new cashmere Bit component, you can run `npm run build:dev`.
+2. After the initial `npm run build`, if a fresh build is needed and you are not developing a new cashmere Bit component, you can run `npm run build:dev`.
 3. Run `npm start`.
 This will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the Cashmere library.
 4. To run locally in BrowserStack, run `npm run start-bs` and start up your local testing in BrowserStack.
 Enter bs-local.com:4200 as your url.